You're on the list

 For small stains, use a mild dish soap and water mixture to spot clean.
 Apply it with a soft cloth, gently dabbing the stained area without scrubbing.
 For tougher stains like mildew, mix a solution of 1 cup of bleach, ¼ cup of mild soap, and a gallon of water.
 Apply the mixture with a spray bottle, let it sit for 10–15 minutes, and rinse thoroughly with clean water.
 Test the solution on an out-of-sight area first to ensure it doesn’t discolor the fabric.

-Apply a fabric guard spray after cleaning to help repel water, dirt, and stains.
+Apply a fabric guard spray after cleaning patio furniture to help repel water, dirt, and stains.
 Look for products that are safe for outdoor fabrics and follow the manufacturer’s instructions.

 At least once a season, deep clean any fabric-covered furniture.
 Remove fabric covers if possible and wash them according to the care label.
 For fabrics that can't be removed, use an upholstery or steam cleaner designed for outdoor fabrics.